DanielBok/private-conda-repo/server/README.md

 The PCR server is used as an interface to create channels, upload packages and provide any meta-data api for downstream users such as the web application.

-By default, the application server runs on port 5060 and the repository runs on port 5050.

-The application server is used to handle things such as user creation, meta information api, package upload etc. So the web interface and the
-CLI tool mainly touches this server.
+By default, the application (registry) server runs on port 5060 and the repository runs on port 5050.
+The application server handles things such as channel creation, meta information api, package upload etc. The web interface and CLI tool mainly touches this layer.
 The repository server is the one that is used whenever you do a `conda install`.

-## Nomenclature

-Users and channels are used interchangeably in this application.
-The username is also the channel name from which you install or upload your packages

 ## API